irisliucy/Man2Hero/README.md

 ## Man2Hero -- A game AI with javascript

 ‘Man 2 Hero’ is a single-player action-puzzle PC game with game AI.
-The game is developed with javascript in the AI Game Programming course project.
+The game is developed with javascript in my undergraduate AI Game Programming course project in 2018.

 There are 7 levels in total, with game AI implemented at each level.
 General description of each game level: